 The Whale watch season starts around the end of July and continues through the end of October.

 As a guest of Fafa Island, you too can experience the friendliness and charm of the most hospitable people imaginable.
-The Island is comfortable yet unintrusive, free from the distrations of modern life yet with the precious commodity of relaxation and recreation.
+The Island is comfortable yet unintrusive, free from the distractions of modern life yet with the precious commodity of relaxation and recreation.

 Since only a tiny portion of Fafa is developed for the comfort of guests, the main part of the island remains in natural island vegetation.
-This can be explored by an adventurous bush trail, taking a leasurely 20 minutes, after which you may like to rest at one of the many laid back bars.
+This can be explored by an adventurous bush trail, taking a leisurely 20 minutes, after which you may like to rest at one of the many laid back bars.

 Once you get to this peaceful island, you will quickly realize that time has stopped and you feel as though nobody could intrude your open views of this relaxing location.
 There is a variety of accommodation and activities to keep you busy.